w3f/Grants-Program/applications/application-Etch.md

 ### Team's experience

+Ash is Co-founder and CTO of BrighTex Bio-Photonics, an integrated hardware and software company focused on A.I.
+He has 17 years of software development and data science experience.
+- Created DeepTag, a cloud AI platform for use in digital marketing in skin care and cosmetics
+- Oversaw the development of Skin Advisor and Clarity hardware & software systems used by laboratories in skin care R&D.
+- Worked with Legal Aid at Work to develop an NLP powered chatbot that helped inform workers of their rights during the pandemic.
+Designed and developed logic modeled on legal rights

 Nira is a UX Researcher / Designer and has been creating accessible, user friendly experiences in the government, not for profit and private sectors for over 10 years.
 She will help design Etch so it is easy-to-understand and accessible for all users, ensuring it is up to the standards of industry design principals.
 Previous projects include: